charlieqi02/charlieqi02.github.io/_pages/about.md

 <font color="red">I am actively seeking a Ph.D. position commencing in the Fall of 2025!</font>

-# Research Interests
+## Research Interests
 My research interests primarily lie in the domains of graph neural networks and machine learning, with a particular emphasis on reasoning over dynamic systems, such as temporal knowledge graphs, and graph representation learning.
 Additionally, I am open to extending my research interests to related fields, including causal inference.

-# News
+## News
 **Sep 2, 2024**
-I am pleased to announce that my paper, [From Semantics to Hierarchy: A Hybrid Euclidean-Tangent-Hyperbolic Space Model for Temporal Knowledge Graph Reasoning](http://academicpages.github.io/files/paper1.pdf) is now available on arXiv.
+My paper [From Semantics to Hierarchy: A Hybrid Euclidean-Tangent-Hyperbolic Space Model for Temporal Knowledge Graph Reasoning](http://academicpages.github.io/files/paper1.pdf) is now available on ArXiv (submitted to AAAI-25).